Out of all the questions we receive at the Super Dentists, these two are among the most common:

 Early Warning Signs of Orthodontic Problems

-Kids may display various warning signs of orthodontic problems by age 7.
-These warning signs include:
+Kids may display various warning signs of orthodontic problems by age 7 including:

 - Early or late loss of baby teeth

 - Finger sucking or other poor oral habits